briancavalier/creed/README.md

 p.then(result => console.log(result));
 ```

-Parameter threading also makes it easy to create reusable tasks
+Parameter passing also makes it easy to create reusable tasks
 that don't rely on closures and scope chain capturing.

 ```js